thetillhoff/workshop/docs/labs/lab_5/1_hands_on.md

 Now, no environment-specific credentials are now hardcoded in the codebase.

-Deploy the changes now and verify the todo-service is working as expected.
+Deploy the changes now and verify the todo-service is working as expected by running some requests against it.

 Did you notice how cdk automatically managed the permissions, so ECS can access the secret as necessary?